Advertisement

 When should sloes be picked?

-There’s a bit of folklore about only collecting sloes after the first frost, which was used as a signpost in time.
-If the frosts had started, the sloes had probably been around long enough to be ripe.
+There’s a bit of folklore about only collecting sloes after the first frost, during which time the skins had naturally split.

 However, there’s no need to wait this long.
 Early autumn is not only a more pleasant time to be out and about, but you can time your sloe harvest to the last of blackberries, meaning that you can have some instant gratification foraging along the way.
-You can also pick sloes as early as September and simply pop them in the freezer.
+You can also pick sloes as early as September and simply pop them in the freezer to achieve the same effect.

 How do you drink sloe gin?

-Sloe gin can be drunk on its own – you may find a spirit measure handy – and severed with ice and a slice of lemon.
+Sloe gin can be drunk on its own – you may find a spirit measure handy – and severed on ice.
 It is also delicious served with a mixer such as tonic water and ice cubes with a slice of lemon or orange.
+Try adding it to sparkling wine to make sloe gin fizz, or try a sloe gin collins: simply mix it with equal parts lemon juice and serve over ice, topped up with soda water.
+Experiment and discover exciting new combinations: in any recipe that incorporates gin, try using sloe gin instead.

 How long does sloe gin last?